 23-24 February 2018Current Archaeology Live!
 2018 will be returning to the University of London's Senate House, on 23-24 February (Friday/Saturday).
 We will be hearing from the foremost archaeological experts on the latest finds and ground-breaking research, and we are looking forward to an entertaining, stimulating, and enjoyable two days - we hope you will join us!

-TicketsTickets are now on sale, and you can buy them using the links below: Subscriber Earlybird Price: £89 - Full Price: £139 -
+TicketsTickets are now on sale, and you can buy them using the links below: Subscriber Price: £99 - Full Price: £139 -

 Current Archaeology Awards

-Voting is now open in the 2018 Current Archaeology Awards.
+Voting has now closed in the 2018 Current Archaeology Awards.
 These annual awards celebrate the projects and publications that have made the pages of CA over the last 12 months, and the people judged to have made outstanding contributions to archaeology.
-They are voted for entirely by the public, so we encourage you to get involved and choose the ones you think deserve to win!
+They are voted for entirely by the public, so you get to choose the ones you think deserve to win!

 We will be updating this page with further details over the coming weeks, but in the meantime, watch the video below for a flavour of what to expect from these celebrated CA Live! events!